obrie/retrokit/README.md

 ## Storage Capacity

-The default filters assume that there is 1TB of capacity available for installing ROMs.
+The `filter-1tb` profile assumes that there is 1TB of capacity available for installing ROMs.
 These filters generally have the following rules:

 * 1G1R (one game per region)